🏢 Industry Playbooks

 1. Entry and Greeting

-• Physical environment: Clean, organized, bright space
+• Physical environment: Clean, organized, well-lit aisles

-• Greeting: Eye contact and acknowledgment
+• Greeting: Eye contact and a friendly acknowledgment

-2. Need Identification
+2. Finding What You Need

 4. Payment and Closure